Völklingen Ironworks: Today

-Today, the Völklinger Hütte is a museum and it is also a unique location for international exhibitions, festivals and concerts.The Ferrodrom is an interactive science center focusing on the making of iron.
+Today, the Völklinger Hütte is a museum and it is also a unique location for international exhibitions, festivals and concerts.
+The Ferrodrom is an interactive science center focusing on the making of iron.
 Visitors can tour the production areas.
 Huge gas machines stand in the blower hall.
 They were driven by blast furnace gas and generated the wind for the blast furnaces.
 Parts of the blower hall are used for exhibitions today.

 The Völklingen Ironworks is also the venue for the UrbanArt Biennale.
 The UrbanArt Biennale is a biennial exhibition (since 2011) dealing with urban art.
-The aim of the Biennale is to highlight current positions of this art movement, to document its development and to give an overview of the world scene of Urban Art.
+The aim of the Biennale is to highlight the current positions of this art movement, document its development and to give an overview of the world scene of Urban Art.

 In 2012, the area was the venue of electro magnetic for the first time.
 As part of the ‘European Festival Awards’ in Groningen, The Netherlands.
 It was awarded ‘Best New Festival in Europe 2012’ and ran successfully until 2019.